iamchetanp/what-to-include-in-functions-dot-php-file/README.md

 ## Objectives

-After completing this lesson, you will be able to:
+After completing this lesson, you will be able to: test

 *   Recognize and identify the uses of functions.php in comparison to using plugins to add functionality.
 *   Explain when and when not to use functions.php.